kaoutherabid/kaoutherabid/README.md

 ## Hi there 👋

+I am Kaouther Abid, I recently earned a certification in Data Analytics and Visualization from Rice University in Houston, Texas.
+I enjoy working with data collecting it, analyzing it, and creating visuals that help explain it.
+I’m especially interested in using my skills to support research and uncover useful insights from different types of data.
+So far, I’ve worked on projects that include data analysis, building visual dashboards, and creating simple data pipelines.
+Each project helps me grow and improve my problem solving and critical thinking.
+Stay tuned!
+I’ll be sharing some of my projects here soon.

 <!--
 **kaoutherabid/kaoutherabid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.